pvico/RX-Dual-Power/README.md

 <img width="500px" src="Additional Documents/img/PCB Design Top.png">
 <!-- <img width="500px" src="Additional Documents/img/PCB Design Bottom.png"> -->

-This is a safety device for radio controlled models allowing to power the radio system (receiver, servos, sensors, etc.) from either the normal electrical source or from a backup battery.

 Battery failures are one of the most common failures affecting RC models.
 When this happens, the model becomes uncontrollable resulting most of the time in its loss or destruction.
 For electric models, the radio system is often powered by the BEC <sup><a href="#note1">1</a></sup> present on the ESC <sup><a href="#note2">2</a></sup>.
 In this case, another relatively common failure is the destruction of the ESC due to overload <sup><a href="#note3">3</a></sup> or other reasons, resulting in the associated BEC being destroyed as well.

+This is a safety device for radio controlled models allowing to power the radio system (receiver, servos, sensors, etc.) from either the normal electrical source or from a backup battery.

-Commercial devices are available to perform this.
+Commercial devices are available having this capability.
 Some are quite sophisticated but more bulky.
 Others are smaller and would flash a high power LED on the model when the backup battery is used.
-I have seen a schematic of a system using the same LTC4412 circuits as this one but with no possibility to choose the power source selection strategy as explained below.
+I have seen a schematic on the web of a system using the same LTC4412 circuits as this project but without the possibility to choose the power source selection strategy as explained below and with no telemetry.

-The RX Dual Power is small enough (60x40mm) the be placed in most models.
+The RX Dual Power:
+* Can use any electrical power source used in radio controlled models both for primary and backup sources: BEC or battery (LiPo, LiFe, NiMh).

-It is able to use telemetry to communicate the power status and whether normal or backup power source is used to the transmitter.
+* Is able to use telemetry to communicate to the transmitter whether normal or backup power source is used.
 The transmitter can then be programmed to output vocal messages to reflect this.
+It will also transmit the voltage of both power sources.
+* Uses a magnet to power off the receiver and servos (or buttons if you forgot your magnet !).
+* Is small enough (60x40mm) the be placed in most models.

-The RX Dual Power uses either SBUS2 or S.Port to communicate with the receiver and will then work only with Futaba, FrSky or compatible receivers.
+The RX Dual Power uses either  S.Port or SBUS2 to communicate with the receiver and will only work with Futaba, FrSky or compatible receivers.
 A transmitter using OpenTX is ideal but not mandatory.

-With the RX Dual Power, like some of these devices, you can use a magnet to power off the receiver and servos.

 [Schematic](https://github.com/pvico/RX-Dual-Battery-Switch-R2.0/blob/main/Additional%20Documents/pdf/RX%20Dual%20Power%20Switch.pdf)